tdammers/ghc-wiki/newcomers-tutorial.md

 GHC uses its own gitlab environment, found at [gitlab.haskell.org](https://gitlab.haskell.org/).
-In order to submit merge requests, file issues, and participate in code reviews, you will need an account.
+In order to submit merge requests, file issues, and participate in code reviews, you will need to create an account, or sign in with a GitHub account.

 ## Getting The Code